Business Equipment Financing

 As a small business owner, you may frequently find yourself juggling many financial responsibilities.
 Managing your working capital so that you can get through each day will require one type of business loan, while the funding for renovations or expansion will be entirely different.

 The various loan products, payment terms, and lender options can add up — leaving certain business needs to fall to the wayside while you figure out what’s best for your business.
-However, the prospect of equipment financing allows you the freedom to separate business loans from equipment loans.
-You can also apply for used equipment financing for a business that is looking into getting used equipment second-hand.
+Yet when it comes to buying equipment, equipment financing presents a clear avenue.
+It allows you the freedom to separate business loans from equipment loans, making financial management more streamlined.
+Furthermore, when you're buying equipment, you have the option to pursue used equipment financing, valuable for a business eyeing cost-effective second-hand acquisitions.

-Business equipment funding is a unique funding product that should only be utilized if industry-specific equipment is integral to your daily business operations or if it would be more cost-effective to invest in better equipment and save in the long run.
+Business equipment funding is a unique funding product that should only be utilized if industry-specific equipment is integral to your daily business operations or if you've determined that investing in higher-quality equipment would reduce costs in the long-term.
+Keep in mind, when you're committed to buying equipment, often the flexibility to trial is reduced compared to leasing options.

-For industries like healthcare, manufacturing, agriculture, restaurants, or those that rely heavily on costly equipment or technology — an equipment loan offers the perfect solution.
+For industries like healthcare, manufacturing, agriculture, restaurants, or those that heavily depend on expensive equipment or technology — an equipment loan offers an optimal solution.
+Options at the end of an equipment lease, such as the chance to renew or purchase the equipment, are not available when you buy outright.

-Don’t let your equipment fall into disrepair, resulting in lost money and the trust of your customers.
-If your business can’t operate without equipment, it’s time to give us a call.
+Don’t let your equipment fall into disrepair, resulting in lost revenue and the erosion of customer trust.
+If your business can’t operate without its equipment, it’s time to give us a call.
 Fill out our online form for your free quote for an equipment loan for your small business.

 What Is Equipment Lease Financing?